OzturkVedat/BookStoreAPI/README.md

     ```
 ### Running Tests

 The project contains unit, integration, and E2E tests.
-You can run them using the .NET CLI, or more practically, you can run them on Visual Studio's test explorer.
+You can run them using the .NET CLI, or more practically, you can run them on Visual Studio's test explorer like this:

 ![TestSS](./assets/test_exp.png)